xcenv/xcenv/README.md

 	7.3+

-Lastly you can set the value to the exact path you wish to use.
-This is not desired, but is supported for teams that desire it.

-	/Applications/Xcode.app/Contents/Developer

 ### Finding Xcode.app

 Xcenv searches in /Applications for any .app bundle that has the CFBundleName Xcode and then compares the version number against the value found in the above section manner.